alinnert/generic-store/README.md

-# Generic Store
+# TStore

-This is a very simple, generic data store, writen in TypeScript.
+This is a very simple data store/state management library, writen in TypeScript.
+It also comes with a React hook.

 ## Why?